Building the catalog#

 --build_base_path BUILD_BASE_PATH

 Directory in which to build the catalog and source(s).
-A directory with name
+A directory

-equal to the version (see the `--version` argument) of the catalog being built
+with name equal to the version (see the `--version` argument) of

-will be created here.
-The catalog file (see the `--catalog_file` argument) will
+the catalog being built will be created here.
+The catalog file

-be written into this version directory, and any new intake source(s) will be
+directory, and any new intake source(s) will be written into a

-written into a 'source' directory within the version directory.
-Defaults to the
+'source' directory within the version directory.

-current work directory.
+Defaults to the current work directory.

 --catalog_file CATALOG_FILE